ADLenehan/Inroad/index.md

 <iframe style="border: solid 1px #dedede;"  src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/479721180&amp;color=0066cc" width="100%" height="150" frameborder="0" scrolling="no"></iframe>
 </div><br>

+If you'd like to go deep on this topic, we'd recommend picking up Fred Brooks's [The Mythical Man-Month](https://www.amazon.com/Mythical-Man-Month-Software-Engineering-Anniversary-ebook/dp/B000OZ0N6M) which you'll often see referenced as the go-to material for explaining the human elements of software engineering.

 <h3>Types of Development</h3>
 Aside from what language your engineers are actually coding in, there are a number of different development methodologies that engineering teams employ to work efficiently and stay organized.
 Rather than go through each in painstaking detail, we're going to recommend some broad overviews and then walk you through the cronology of how each methodology was created and developed, which will give you a better understanding of how they all relate to each other and which one you might ultimately want to choose - should you be responsible for making that decision.